-Valerie Raymond; Seth A. Portwood; Judy C. Chastain; Joannah M. Sadler; E. Kiki Thomas; Dale King; Andrea Pope-Smith;
+Valerie Raymond; Seth A. Portwood; Judy C. Chastain; Joannah M. Sadler; E. Kiki Thomas;; Andrea Pope-Smith; Sonja Kelly-Ray, Caroline Sawtell

 The curricula for the Bachelor of Science and the Bachelor of Arts degrees in Counseling & Human Services focuses on an undergraduate preparation for the field of professional counseling and for other human services.
 The Counseling & Human Services major requires 49 semester hours of psychology, counseling, and other human services courses.
 An internship provides an opportunity for the integration of theory and practice.
 Because a graduate degree is expected in the field of counseling, the program has the preparation of students for graduate school as a primary goal.
 The degree programs also include a Minor in Biblical Studies.
 Specific degree requirements are listed on pages 80 and 81 for the B.S. and B.A. degrees.
-Note: Prior to Fall 2008, this academic department and major were named Human Relations at ACC.

 The Department offers Minors in Counseling, Developmental Psychology, Human Services Skills, and Psychology (see p.
-85) for those pursuing majors in other departments.
+86) for those pursuing majors in other departments.
 See the section on Minors (p.
 44) for a complete explanation of adding a minor to a degree program.

-The courses offered by the Department of Counseling & Human Services are listed in the "Course Descriptions" section under the following curricular areas: Counseling & Human Services (CHS, pp. 137-138); Psychology (PSY, pp. 167-168); and Social Sciences (SOC, p.
-169).
+The courses offered by the Department of Counseling & Human Services are listed in the "Course Descriptions" section under the following curricular areas: Counseling & Human Services (CHS, p.
+124); Psychology (PSY, p.
+154); and Social Sciences (SOC, p.
+156).

-OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the College (see p.
+OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the University (see p.
 8), the objectives for the Major in Counseling & Human Services are that the graduate will be able to:

-- Compare and contrast the varieties of theories, issues, and techniques in psychology and counseling. - Explain the intricacies of the psychological, physiological, developmental, and spiritual makeup of man. - 3.
+- 1. Compare and contrast the varieties of theories, issues, and techniques in psychology and counseling. - 2.
+Explain the intricacies of the psychological, physiological, developmental, and spiritual make-up of man. - 3.
 Distinguish between healthy and unhealthy patterns in the life, work, and ethics of professional helpers. - 4.
 Integrate psychological theory and theology. - 5.
 Demonstrate an integration of personal strengths, the analysis and utilization of current research, and the application of good helper principles. - 6.
 Pursue advanced studies in graduate school.